tvoklov/discord4s/README.md

 ## What is this?

-a library for making discord bots using scala
+an FP scala library for making discord bots

 ## Why is this?